 The resources on this page are available to all educators interested in bringing the science of the Anthropocene into their classrooms.

-A set of additional online resources, and the option to book a free classroom kit for a three week period during the school year, are reserved for Canadian Geographic Education members only.
-Additional online resources include more than 25 exclusive videos and a selection of high-resolution versions of Edward Burtynsky’s photographs.
+A library of supporting videos, and the option to book a free classroom kit for a three week period during the school year, are reserved for Canadian Geographic Education members only.

 Online Interactive Gigapixels